Schools struggle to staff up for youth mental health crisis

 It isn’t just hiring challenges that have led to smaller-than-expected staffing increases.
 Some school systems spent most of their federal aid on more lasting investments, such as technology or building repairs.
 And many opted not to add new mental health workers at all.

-In the Chalkbeat analysis, half of the 18 large districts budgeted for fewer counselor or psychologist positions this school year than they did in the fall of 2019.
+In the Chalkbeat analysis, half of the 18 large districts budgeted for fewer counselor or psychologist positions this school year than they did in fall 2019.

 In April, just 4 in 10 districts reported hiring new staffers to address students’ mental health needs, according to a national survey.